tylerlevine/pr/README.md

 ## Install Dependencies
 Before installing, ensure that the following binaries are available:
 * git
-* openssl
-* xargs
-* gpg
+* hub

 These packages can be installed from most package managers if needed (eg, brew, apt, etc).

 ### Mac OS X
-On Mac OS X, a few additional packages are required:
+On Mac OS X, one additional package is required:
 * gnu-getopt
-* gdate

-To install these, run `brew install gnu-getopt coreutils`.
+To install, run `brew install gnu-getopt`.

 ## Install `pr`